inspatiallabs/inspatial-kit-doc/2. interactivity/state.md

 # State

 State is InSpatial Kit's structured state management system built on top of signals.
 While signals give you reactive primitives, state gives you organized, scalable patterns for managing application data from simple to complex enterprise systems.
+Manage state seamlessly, whether it's local, server, or shared globally.

 If you're coming from [signals](./signal.md), you've been working with the **Scalar pattern** (single values).
 State introduces two powerful patterns: **Explicit** (everything in one place) and **Separation** (compose as you go).
 Both unlock features like batching, persistence, snapshots, and a unified action system that scales from prototypes to production.